W. R. Berkley Corporation (WRB) Upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $77.92, which is $6.45 above the current price.
 WRB currently public float of 202.04M and currently shorts hold a 1.35% ratio of that float.
-Today, the average trading volume of WRB was 1.16M shares.
+Today, the average trading volume of WRB was 1.17M shares.

 WRB’s Market Performance

-WRB stocks went up by 4.90% for the week, with a monthly jump of 7.65% and a quarterly performance of 11.00%, while its annual performance rate touched 41.24%.
-The volatility ratio for the week stands at 3.53% while the volatility levels for the past 30 days are set at 2.56% for W. R. Berkley Corporation.
-The simple moving average for the period of the last 20 days is 6.95% for WRB stocks with a simple moving average of 11.02% for the last 200 days.
+WRB stocks went down by -3.80% for the week, with a monthly jump of 12.20% and a quarterly performance of 8.52%, while its annual performance rate touched 29.07%.
+The volatility ratio for the week stands at 2.37% while the volatility levels for the past 30 days are set at 2.50% for W. R. Berkley Corporation.
+The simple moving average for the period of the last 20 days is 1.04% for WRB stocks with a simple moving average of 6.74% for the last 200 days.

 Analysts’ Opinion of WRB